bigcode-project/astraios/README.md

 ## Outputs

-Outputs are put under their corresponding subfolders in [outputs folder](outputs/).
+Outputs are under their corresponding subfolders in [outputs folder](outputs/).

 Note:
-- Some outputs may be missing as they were not saved at the beginning.
+- Some outputs may be missing as they were not saved initially.

 ## Visuals

 Figures:

-- All figures are created via [this colab notebook/](https://colab.research.google.com/drive/1EVClM38KBpdZkL7ELYCrPkS2YmObM3SV?usp=sharing).
+- All figures are created via [this colab notebook](https://colab.research.google.com/drive/1EVClM38KBpdZkL7ELYCrPkS2YmObM3SV?usp=sharing).

 - The figure of Astraios is generated via [DALL-E](https://openai.com/dall-e-3) with the prompt of `A fantasy-inspired, adorable illustration of Astraios, the Greek god of dusk.
 The setting is a serene evening landscape with a gradient sky transition`.